Triplkrypl/avr-net-enc28j60/README.md

 // NET_HANDLE_RESULT_DROP inform library that your application code nothing do with datagram
 // NET_HANDLE_RESULT_OK inform library that your application code do somethink with datagram
 // NET_HANDLE_RESULT_REJECT inform library that your application code nothing do with datagram
+// after that library send unreachable icmp packet, icmp packet is send only if icmp.c is included
+// without icmp protocol NET_HANDLE_RESULT_REJECT behave as NET_HANDLE_RESULT_DROP
-// after that library send unreachable icmp packet unsigned char UdpOnIncomingDatagram(const UdpDatagram datagram, const unsigned char *data, unsigned short dataLength){
+unsigned char UdpOnIncomingDatagram(const UdpDatagram datagram, const unsigned char *data, unsigned short dataLength){
  if(datagram.port == 5000){
   // do something